 Stonehenge Winter Solstice...

-To reiterate: Stonehenge's axis is angled 50 degrees clockwise from the north (Azimuth 50), as is the straight portion of the Avenue that leads from Stonehenge down to 'Stonehenge Bottom' and the lowest point of the 'Stonehenge Great Cursus' that occasionally collects water.
+To reiterate: Stonehenge's axis is angled 50 degrees clockwise from the north (Azimuth 50), as is the straight portion of the Avenue, which leads from Stonehenge to 'Stonehenge Bottom' and the lowest point of the 'Stonehenge Great Cursus', which occasionally collects water.

 The summer solstice at Stonehenge is Azimuth 49.
 Therefore, the sun takes a little while before coming into line with Stonehenge's 50-degree axis and is higher in the sky when it does.

-It's well-known that the winter solstice is precisely opposite the summer solstice at Stonehenge.
+It's well-known that the winter solstice is precisely opposite the summer solstice at Stonehenge and is one of the reasons why Stonehenge is where it is!
 So, the azimuth of the winter solstice is 229.
 (49 plus 180)

 Nothing prevents high-altitude summer solstice sunlight from reaching the centre of the sarsen circle and the Altar Stone.
-But the same cannot be said of the winter solstice, which was blocked by bluestone 67 when standing.
+However, the same cannot be said of the winter solstice, blocked by bluestone 67 when standing.
 So why should archaeologists lie about it?

 Stone 67 was a formidable presence at Stonehenge, measuring thirteen feet long by a megalithic yard in width (33 inches) and eight feet tall.
-This was the tallest bluestone at the head of the 'Inner Bluestone Oval' (formally described as a horseshoe) and was brought down when Stone 55 of the Great Trilithon collapsed on top of it.
-Stone 67's size was sufficient to cover the 15-megalithic-inch gap (12 imperial inches) between stones 55 and 56 of the Great Trilithon.
-While the rays of the winter sun managed to penetrate this gap and illuminate the rear face of 67, those rays could not reach the middle of the complex.
+This was the tallest bluestone at the head of the “Inner Bluestone Oval” (formally described as a horseshoe) and was brought down when Stone 55 of the Great Trilithon collapsed on top of it.
+Stone 67's size was sufficient to obscure the 15-megalithic-inch gap (12 imperial inches) between stones 55 and 56 of the Great Trilithon.
+While the rays of the winter sun managed to penetrate this gap and illuminate the rear face of 67, those rays failed to reach the middle of the complex.

-The conclusion is that Stonehenge ground plans show that no one could have walked up the Avenue to observe the winter solstice sunset, as some top archaeologists claim.
+Despite the claims of some top archaeologists, the conclusion must be that ground plans show that no one could have approached Stonehenge via the Avenue to observe the winter solstice sunrise.
 This is a Red Herring to divert attention away from Stonehenge's true purpose while ignoring that the winter solstice was blanked out.
-Contradictory arguments are endemic in today's archaeological world.
+Contradictory arguments, designed to confuse, are endemic in today's archaeological world.

 The Altar Stone is likely skewed nine degrees from Stonehenge's axis to reflect sunlight onto the “worked slim” Bluestone 49, which identifies Stonehenge as a male monument.
 Together with its bulbous female counterpart, Stone 31, this pair of stones welcomes solstice sunlight, which enters through the 'Doorway’ between uprights one and thirty.

-When looking for further proof of the boy and girl stones argument, there is no better way than to visit the long barrow known as Waylands Smithy to view the black and white photograph of the entrance to its chamber.
-This on-site photo shows the boy and girl stones before Atkinson et al reconstructed the chamber.
-It is nothing like the original.
-This photo can be found on our companion website - AveburyDecoded.com
+If you're looking for further evidence of the boy and girl stones argument, there's no better way than to visit the long barrow known as Wayland's Smithy to see the black and white photograph of the entrance to its chamber.
+This on-site photo shows the boy and girl stones before Atkinson reconstructed the chamber, which looks nothing like the original.
+You can also find this photo on our companion website, AveburyDecoded.com.

 3. Arminghall Henge was built around the same time as Stonehenge.
 This is where Stone Age folks first divided the horizon into 36 lots and set up the Stone Age 10-degree Rule.
 Note the possible relevance of numeric 36 to Stonehenge's diameter.